-Lil i Put (Lil and Put, it's a pun on "liliput") are the titular heroes of a Polish comic book that pastishes and parodies fantasy in general.
-These two vagabonds are members of a Hobbit-like race called Małoludy ( literally "little people" or "Not much of people", also a play on Polish word for "gigants" - "Wielkoludy", and the word for "youngsters"- "Malolaty" ).
+Lil i Put (Lil and Put, it's a pun on "lilliput") are the titular heroes of a Polish comic book that pastiches and parodies fantasy in general.
+These two vagabonds are members of a Hobbit-like race called Małoludy (literally "little people" or "Not much of people", also a play on Polish word for "gigants" - "Wielkoludy", and the word for "youngsters"- "Malolaty").

 The series targets both kids and grown-ups, mixing the kid-friendly slapstick, amusing characters and puns with plenty of dark comedy, satirical references and adult humor.